113ll3/Ibmclouddocscli/reference/ibmcloud/cli_ipsec_vpn.md

 {{site.data.keyword.cloud}} VPN access allows users to manage all servers remotely and securely over the {{site.data.keyword.cloud_notm}} private network.
 A VPN connection from your location to the private network gives you the capability for out-of-band management and server rescue through an encrypted VPN tunnel.

-Use the following commands to manage IPSec VPN tunnels in the {{site.data.keyword.cloud_notm}} classic infrastructure IPSec VPN service.
+Use the following commands from the {{site.data.keyword.cloud_notm}} Command Line Interface to manage IPSec VPN tunnels in the {{site.data.keyword.cloud_notm}} classic infrastructure IPSec VPN service.
 {: shortdesc}

 ## ibmcloud sl ipsec cancel